 Platinum recording artist, songwriter and producer Gregory Abbott’s roots stem from Venezuela (his mother) and the Island of Antigua (his father).
 Raised in Harlem in New York City, he is a dual citizen of the USA and Antigua.

 While pursuing graduate studies at the University of California at Berkeley and San Francisco, he helped pay his tuition by starting a band.
 It was here he developed his own personal musical style.
-While teaching English at Berkeley, he decided to become a professional musician, built a studio, and applied his academic discipline to developing skills as a singer, composer and producer.
+While teaching at UC Berkeley, he decided to become a professional musician, built a studio, and applied his academic discipline to developing skills as a singer, composer and producer.

 Abbott released the single and album “Shake You Down” shaking up the music industry with countless honors and awards.